-Please take a look at the guidelines by clicking on the buttons below or at the top right hand side of the screen.
-The online application form guidelines are there to help you with the form.
-Then click on Apply here below or at the top right hand side of the screen
+This fund is currently closed for applications.
+If you’d like to understand more about the fund please take a look at the guidelines for the last funding round by clicking on the buttons below or at the top right hand side of the screen.
+The online application form guidelines are there to help you when the fund reopens.

-If you have any questions or would like to discuss any element of the fund or your application, please contact us on 020 7582 5117 or at email@example.com
+If you have any questions about the Fund, please contact us on 020 7582 5117 or at firstname.lastname@example.org